 - 1737 – free text or call any time of day or night to speak to a trained counsellor

 - Healthline 0800 611 116

 Post-traumatic stress disorder (PTSD) Better Health Channel, Australia

-PTSD Royal Australian and New Zealand College of Psychiatrists
+PTSD Royal Australian and NZ College of Psychiatrists

 Find out how to tell if someone is struggling with their mental health BBC, UK, 2021

 I can't get over it Books On Prescription, NZ